-determining constraint with respect to the timing of major events in microbial evolution (e.g., emergence of photosynthesis, eucaryotes and Metazoa/Fungi/Plants), with thermophily prevailing for the first two-thirds of biospheric history.
-The biosphere evolved from a "hothouse" at its birth some 4 billion years ago ("Ga") to an "icehouse" for the last billion years, producing a biotic evolutionary explosion filling the myriad of new habitats created in the process, as a result of surface temperature regulation on a geological time scale by the carbonate-silicate biogeochemical cycle
+A temperature constraint on biologic evolution was first apparently proposed by Hoyle (1972) who suggested that a warm early Earth held back the emergence of low-temperature life.
+We argue that climatic (surface) temperature was the determining constraint with respect to the timing of major events in microbial evolution (e.g., emergence of photosynthesis, eucaryotes and Metazoa/Fungi/Plants), with thermophily prevailing for the first two-thirds of biospheric history.
+The biosphere evolved from a "hothouse" at its birth some 4 Ga ago to an "icehouse" for the last billion years, producing a biotic evolutionary explosion filling the myriad of new habitats created in the process.